Stephen P. Hinshaw

+He has authored over 420 articles/chapters (h-index of 134) plus 11 books.
+His memoir, Another Kind of Madness, was awarded Best Book in Memoir/Autobiography from the American BookFest in 2018, detailing the serious, stigmatized mental illness in his father and professionally enforced family silence.

+Biography

-Stephen P. Hinshaw was born on December 1, 1952, in Columbus, Ohio.
+Hinshaw was born on December 1, 1952, in Columbus, Ohio.
 He was the oldest child in the family; his sister, Sally P. Hinshaw, is 15 months younger.
 It wasn't until he was 18 that Hinshaw's father, the eminent philosopher Virgil Hinshaw Jr., let him in on a family secret, which had been explicitly forbidden from discussion by Virgil's doctors.
 Once his father's 'madness' — a lifelong, cyclic psychotic illness misdiagnosed as schizophrenia, which Hinshaw subsequently corrected as bipolar disorder — was out in the open, Hinshaw's career trajectory moved toward clinical psychology.
 Subsequent discussions revealed a history of involuntary hospitalizations and other brutal treatments, fueling Hinshaw's lifelong passion for understanding vulnerable children and eradicating mental illness stigma.
+He received his A.B. from Harvard (summa cum laude) and his Ph.D. from UCLA.

 Academic career

-Hinshaw attended Harvard University from 1970 to 1974, concentrating in psychology and social relations.
 After graduating, he directed a residential summer camp for children with serious disabilities (Camp Freedom) and a day school program operating out of Massachusetts Mental Health Center (Therapeutic Center) for children who had been excluded from public school settings.
 He went on to earn his Ph.D. in clinical psychology at UCLA, before serving as a postdoctoral fellow at the University of California, San Francisco.
 He was a visiting lecturer at UC Berkeley, an assistant professor at UCLA and an assistant, associate, and currently professor at UC Berkeley and UC San Francisco.

 He has served as Principal Investigator for the Berkeley site in the Multimodal Treatment Study of Children with ADHD (MTA Study) and founded the Berkeley Girls with ADHD Longitudinal Study (BGALS), the largest study of girls with this condition in existence.
 Contributions from the latter investigation include delineating the serious risk for self-harm (suicide attempts and non-suicidal self-injury) in girls with ADHD as they mature into late adolescence and early adulthood.
-Among other consultantships and affiliations, he serves on the scientific board of Glenn Close's mental health nonprofit Bring Change 2 Mind, as an advisor and storyteller for the play The Manic Monologues, and as co-chair of the Scientific Research Council of the Child Mind Institute.
+Among other consultantships and affiliations, he serves on the scientific board of Glenn Close's mental health nonprofit Bring Change to Mind (BC2M), as an advisor and storyteller for the play The Manic Monologues and as co-director of the UCSF-UC Berkeley Schwab Dyslexia and Cognitive Diversity Center.
+He is also former co-chair of the Scientific Research Council of the Child Mind Institute.